 Is there a better alternative?

 Yes, if you want a smaller iPhone, go for the iPhone XS.
 It’s a 5.8-inch screen and has a smaller battery, but it will still get you through the day, and has all the same features as the XS Max.
-If price is a concern, we recommend holding out for the iPhone XR, which costs $750 but shares a variety of features such as the same primary camera (single lens only), Smart HDR, Portrait Mode, the A12 Bionic processor, and more.
+If price is a concern, we recommend getting the iPhone XR, which costs $750 but shares a variety of features such as the same primary camera (single lens only), Smart HDR, Portrait Mode, the A12 Bionic processor, and more.

 If you’re okay with swapping to Android, the Galaxy Note 9 is another big screen phone that’s a great alternative.
 It’s one of the most powerful Android phones on the market with a 6.4-inch screen, and it has a built-in stylus that can act as a remote control to take photos or trigger other actions.
 Alternatively, we recommend waiting until the end of October as a number of phones are being released, such as the Google Pixel 3, the LG V40, the OnePlus 6T, and more.